-Fall dates are the best dates, if you ask me.
+Fall dates are the best dates if you ask me.

 shop the post

-men’s black pants | men’s green henley | taupe cardigan | taupe tee | blue skinny jeans | cognac ankle boots | striped blanket | mini hibachi grill | marshmallow roasting sticks | vodka mule c/o Devil’s Backbone | orange smash c/o Devil’s Backbone
+men’s black pants | men’s green henley | taupe cardigan | similar taupe tee | blue skinny jeans | similar cognac chelsea boots | striped blanket | mini hibachi grill | marshmallow roasting sticks | vodka mule c/o Devil’s Backbone | orange smash c/o Devil’s Backbone

 Fantastic Fall Date Ideas That You Will Both Enjoy

 S’MORES – We’re pretty big fans of s’mores around here.
 So much so that we actually had a s’mores bar at our wedding!
 We love using our marshmallow roasting skewers and a mini hibachi grill or our firepit to easily create s’mores at home.
 One of our favorite things to do is try different chocolate and cookie combinations.
 (Ex: smoosh gourmet marshmallows between Chips Ahoy with Reeses)!
 Supreme s’mores!